 The week before that, I was elbows deep in code on a revolutionary product launch we’re working on behind the scenes at SiliconANGLE.
 The week before that, I was playing sales engineer, coming up with product descriptions that the general public could understand.
 Before that, I was focused on refinancing our editorial processes as we onboard more writers and editors.

 I could go on down the timeline in either direction in time and come up with more hats I’m wearing, but you probably get the point.
 Changing hats isn’t hard, or even particularly stressful to me.
 I enjoy it, actually.
-I’ve always been a bit of a jack of all trades, and now that SiliconANGLE has grown to the point where I have support staff, I don’t have to lose sleep at night wondering what mission-critical tasks I’ve let drop completely.
+I’ve always been a bit of a jack of all trades, and now that SiliconANGLE has grown to the point where I have support staff, I don’t have to lose sleep at night wondering what mission-critical tasks I’ve let drop completely, plus I have been using Sleep Apnea Treatment and it has helped me a lot at night.

 The Journo-Programmer and Me